CodeReviewage/LearningProject_text-based_RPG/README.md

 - The Developer Notes section should include the command to call the specific script from the command line.
 Do not include the command for starting Python itself.

-- The In-file Readme should summarize the scripts purpose and address necessary long winded explanations.
+- The In-file Readme should summarize the scripts purpose and address necessary long-winded explanations.
   The Readme text has to be ordered into bullet points with dashes ("-").

 - All potential imports should be listed in the import section.
 All that not apply are commented out.